Deck Weight Capacity Calculator

 Whether your deck can support a pool depends on its design, size, and load-bearing capacity.
 Above-ground pools can be heavy when filled with water, so consult with a structural engineer or a qualified contractor to assess your specific deck and determine if it can safely support a pool.
 It may require reinforcement or additional structural support.

-See also Floor Weight Capacity Calculator
+See also Earth to Moon Weight Calculator

 Can a 2×6 deck support a hot tub?